Appearance

 Projects

 A project is the workspace where the work happens.
 It bundles a template, a set of contracts, a member list, and its own settings into one container.
-Spin up a separate project per deal, per counterparty, per matter — whatever matches the way you actually work.
+Create a separate project per deal, per counterparty, or per matter, depending on how you work.

-Most teams end up with one project per transaction.
+Most teams use one project per transaction.
 Some run a long-lived project per vendor portfolio.
-There's no wrong answer; the project is just the unit of scope.
+There is no wrong answer; the project is simply the unit of scope.

 Creating a Project

 From the Projects list, click New Project.
-You'll fill in:
+You will fill in:

-- Name — the deal, the counterparty, the matter number.
-Whatever you'll recognize at a glance three weeks from now.
+- Name: the deal, the counterparty, the matter number.
+Something you will recognize at a glance three weeks from now.

-- Icon — pick from a curated set of Material Symbols and a 10-color palette.
-Skip it and Contract Analyzer falls back to colored initials generated from the name.
+- Icon: pick from a curated set of Material Symbols and a 10-color palette.
+Skip it and Term Tracker falls back to colored initials generated from the name.

-- Template — the structured definition of what the AI will extract.
-Pick the one that matches the kind of contracts you're about to analyze.
+- Template: the structured definition of what the AI will extract.
+Pick the one that matches the kind of contracts you are about to analyze.

 TIP

 The template is locked once the project is created.
-You can toggle which fields are active later, but you can't swap templates.
+You can toggle which fields are active later, but you cannot swap templates.
 Pick deliberately.

 Opening a Project